 Will SHWS bill my private insurance for services?

-Outside Laboratory studies will be billed through Quest Labs or Labcorp.
-The Student Health Insurance Plan (SHIP) covers 90% of most lab fees.
+Outside Laboratory studies will be billed through Labcorp.
+The Student Health Insurance Plan (SHIP) covers 90% of most lab fees in network.
 Students will be billed by the lab provider for the remaining cost and fees not covered by the insurance plan and are responsible for payment.
 Some health insurance plans will not cover lab fees out of their network or require pre-authorization for certain labs or referrals.
 It is the responsibility of the insured student to know their plan inclusions and limits.